How to Use NEC Table 310.16 for Conductor Ampacity

 - Use the Right Column: The distinction between copper vs aluminum ampacity is significant.
 Double-check that you are using the correct material column.

-- Voltage Drop is a Separate Calculation: This table does not account for voltage drop over long distances.
-A wire length calculator and the formulas in NEC Chapter 9 are needed for that separate, but equally important, calculation.
+- Voltage Drop is a Separate Calculation: This table does not account for voltage drop over long distances; use the proper voltage-drop calculations (and Chapter 9 conductor properties) when circuit length is a factor.

 Frequently Asked Questions (FAQ)